Modernization and expansion

 Applying global expertise and experience

-By 2043, BELGRADE AIRPORT will bring to Nikola Tesla Airport, the best international practice of the global operator along with the worldwide airport management expertise, cultivated by its parent company VINCI Airports, which manages the development and operation of 45 airports worldwide, including the one in Belgrade.
+By 2043, BELGRADE AIRPORT will bring to Nikola Tesla Airport, the best international practice of the global operator, its parent company VINCI Airports, which manages the operation of 44 airports worldwide, beside the one in Belgrade.